What on earth is that?

 Incorporating hippotherapy as a therapeutic tool into a physiotherapy program isn't for everyone.
 There are some cases where mounting a patient onto a horse is not safe, or contraindicated.
 I do need a physician's referral and medical "ok" before I start any patient on a horse.

 I have developed a partnership with G.R.A.C.E.
-Therapeutic Riding Centre, located in Springmount, with set arena times and following Covid 19 protocols.
+Therapeutic Riding Centre, located in Springmount, with set arena times, amazing volunteers and fabulous therapy horses.

 (Georgian Riding Association for Challenged Equestrians)